wawandco/milo/README.md

 ### Inline

 - [0003] Inline css is not allowed p.e: style="background-color: red;".
-- [0009] inline-style-disabled: Inline style cannot be use.
+- [0009] inline-style-disabled: Inline style cannot be used.
-- [0017] inline-script-disabled: Inline script cannot be use.
+- [0017] inline-script-disabled: Inline script cannot be used.

 ## Copyright